 Spring 2019 Timeline

-- Student teams will be able to understand the basics of the startup process and move their innovations forward
+- Understand the basics of the startup process and move their innovations forward

 - Learn via The Berkeley Method of Entrepreneurship and Lean LaunchPad method of customer discovery taught at NSF I-Corps

-- Mentoring and coaching from entrepreneurs and Silicon Valley investors
+- Receive mentoring and coaching from entrepreneurs and Silicon Valley investors

 - Meet and draw on skills of other students in the course